Yunanouv/Optimizing-Bank-Marketing-Campaign/README.md

   4. **Campaign Regulation**
       Define guidelines based on the model's insights to improve the probability of customer subscriptions.
 Use these regulations to refine campaign strategies and improve conversion rates.
 The recommendations are **what's the maximum call we should perform for a customer(in this case 56 max calls - based on our EDA findings), how many days should we call for a month, etc**.

-## Dashboard and Story
+## Business Presentation
-To explore more about how this dataset looks like, we provide you [Tableau Dashboard]()
+To explore more about how this dataset looks like, we provide you [Bank Marketing Campaign Presentation](https://www.canva.com/design/DAGQU1weM9g/iW7TK1glebIsdT0-6uTIkQ/edit?utm_content=DAGQU1weM9g&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)